The New Colliery – Aberbeeg.

 The Financial Situation and the Colliery.

-Their plans were yet again put on hold and this colliery project was again abandoned and later forgotten.
-The top of the shafts can still be seen today.
+A short while later their plans were yet again put on hold and this colliery project was again abandoned and later forgotten.
+The top sections of the bricked shafts can still be seen today.